sunyumark/sunyumark.github.io/_publications/2018-05-28-deepLearningMultipleScattering.md

 ### Citation

-Y. Sun, Z. Xia, and U. S. Kamilov, “Efficient and accurate inversion of multiple scattering with deep learning,” Opt.
+__Y.
+Sun__, Z. Xia, and U. S. Kamilov, “Efficient and accurate inversion of multiple scattering with deep learning,” Opt.
 Express, vol. 26, no. 11, pp. 14678-14688, May 2018.